 Journalist, editor, publisher John Dotson dies

-Dotson’s family confirmed in an email to The Associated Press that he died Friday in Boulder, Colorado, of mantle cell lymphoma.
+Dotson’s family confirmed in an email to The Associated Press that he died Friday in Boulder, Colo., of mantle cell lymphoma.
 During his long career, Dotson served as an editor at Newsweek and the publisher of two newspapers, including The Akron (Ohio) Beacon Journal when it won a Pulitzer Prize in 1994.

 Dotson was an early advocate for minorities and women journalists, joining others in establishing the Institute for Journalism Education in 1977, now the Robert C. Maynard Institute for Journalism Education.
-The organization pushed for diversity in newsrooms throughout the U.S.
+The organization pushed for diversity in newsrooms throughout the country.

 Dotson joined Knight-Ridder newspapers in 1983 and served as publisher and president of The Daily Camera in Boulder starting in 1987 and then The Beacon Journal from 1992 until his retirement in 2001.
 The Beacon Journal won the Pulitzer Prize for Meritorious Public Service for its yearlong examination of race relations in the city.

 Besides Boulder, Dotson had a home in Marco Island, Fla.